Dullahan: Folk tales

 Croker's Fairy Legends and Traditions of the South of Ireland (1828) contained a section on "The Dullahan" devoted to the lore of headless beings.

 The tale "The Good Woman" recounts a peasant's encounter with a cloaked female who turns out to be a Dullahan.
-A peasant named Larry Dodd, a resident of "White Knight's Country" at the foot the Galtee Mountains (Galtymore), (Note: The Mountains span from Co.
-Limerick to Co.
-Tipperary, but the White Knight's estate here was probably to the south, in Co.
-Cork.
+A peasant named Larry Dodd, a resident of "White Knight's Country" at the foot the Galtee Mountains (Galtymore), (Note: The Mountains span from County Limerick to County Tipperary, but the White Knight's estate here was probably to the south, in County Cork.
 In 1643, the then White Knight (prob.
-John Fitzgibbon, 9th White Knight) lived at Kilbehenny Castle in the southern shadow of Galtymore, John Oge Fitzgibbon, 10th White Knight was known by alias "John the White Knight of Mitchelstown, Co.
-Cork".") travels to Cashel where he buys a nag, intending to sell it at Kildorrery fair that June evening.
+John Fitzgibbon, 9th White Knight) lived at Kilbehenny Castle in the southern shadow of Galtymore, John Oge Fitzgibbon, 10th White Knight was known by alias "John the White Knight of Mitchelstown, County Cork".") travels to Cashel where he buys a nag, intending to sell it at Kildorrery fair that June evening.
 He offers a ride to a cloaked female, and when he grabs her to exact a kiss as payment for the ride, he discovers her to be a Dullahan.
 After losing consciousness, in the church ruins he finds a wheel of torture set with severed heads (skulls) and headless Dullahans, both men and women and nobles and commoners of various occupations.
 Larry is offered a drink, and when he is about to compliment it, his head is severed mid-sentence.
 His head reverts when he regains his senses.
 He loses his horse to the Dullahans.
 (Note: The epilogue tells of Larry getting a tongue-lashing from his wife Nancy Gollagher after his absence the whole night.
 Larry wisecracks that the headless woman should be called a "Good Woman" (as given in the title) in comparison, for she lacks the ability to verbally abuse him so.
 It is further explained that a "Good Woman" referred to a saint or devoted woman martyred by decapitation, but this got corrupted to a standing joke that a woman without a head (and therefore can only remain silent) is therefore a "Good woman".)